oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

 ## About this workshop

 Machine Learning and Artificial Intelligence tools are unprecedentedly changing modern healthcare.
 Given the speed of innovation and global outreach, it can be challenging for patients and healthcare providers to stay abreast of the latest technological advances and how they will impact the future.
-In this session, we will show how Artificial Intelligence (AI) with Machine Learning (ML) is helping identify breast and lung cancer with quick solutions using Oracle APEX, Autonomous Database, OCI, AI Services, and Oracle Analytics Cloud in just 4 weeks.
+In this session, we will show how Artificial Intelligence (AI) with Machine Learning (ML) is helping identify breast and lung cancer with quick solutions using Oracle APEX, Autonomous Database, OCI, AI Services, and Oracle Analytics Cloud in just four weeks.

-We’ll share how we trained our AI Machine learning models with CT scan images to identify both breast and lung cancers, and even incorporated features to help doctors or patients dictate medical symptoms and diagnoses quickly by sending an email of the audio message along with the medical transcription text.
+We’ll share how we trained our AI Machine learning models with CT scan images to identify both breast and lung cancers and even incorporated features to help doctors or patients dictate medical symptoms and diagnoses quickly by sending an email of the audio message along with the medical transcription text.
 If doctors or nurses aren’t available, we’ll show you how digital assistants can advise patients with health concerns, answer questions about symptoms, and even locate the nearest hospital.

 Researchers & data enthusiasts can also analyse extensive data using open research datasets to accelerate early disease detection and prevention for better Health.

 ### Objectives